Business Phone Answering Solutions: A 2026 Comparison Guide

 Professional services (legal, medical, financial): Human touch often matters here.
 Consider hybrid—AI for after-hours and routine, humans for intake and sensitive matters.

 Retail and e-commerce: AI handles hours, return policies, store locations.
-Complex product questions may need human backup.
+Complex product questions forward to your team via smart forwarding.

 Solopreneurs and consultants: AI gives you coverage you couldn't otherwise afford.
 Answer calls 24/7 without being chained to your phone.